Some websites are easy to explore, while others feel confusing and disorganized. The difference often lies in how the content is structured.

 Footer Navigation

-Two critical components of internal linking strategies are anchor text optimization and links for easy navigation.
-Let’s discuss them in detail.
+Two key strategies to focus on are anchor text optimization and contextual linking for navigation.

 Anchor Text Optimization